Trenton Public Schools

-The Trenton Public Schools is a comprehensive community public school district, serving students in pre-kindergarten through twelfth grade from Trenton, in Mercer County, in the U.S. state of New Jersey.
+The Trenton Public Schools is a community public school district, serving students in pre-kindergarten through twelfth grade from Trenton, in Mercer County, in the U.S. state of New Jersey.
 The district is one of 31 former Abbott districts statewide that were established pursuant to the decision by the New Jersey Supreme Court in Abbott v.
 Burke which are now referred to as "SDA Districts" based on the requirement for the state to cover all costs for school building and renovation projects in these districts under the supervision of the New Jersey Schools Development Authority.

-As of the 2018–19 school year, the district, comprising 20 schools, had an enrollment of 14,500 students and 884.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.4:1.
-The district was the sixth-largest in the state in 2022.
+As of the 2023–24 school year, the district, comprised of 25 schools, had an enrollment of 15,459 students and 976.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.8:1.
+The district was the sixth-largest in the state in 2025.

+History

+In the 1944 case Hedgepeth and Williams v.
+Board of Education, where two Black students were not permitted to attend their nearest junior high school that was only open to white students, the New Jersey Supreme Court ruled that racial segregation was outlawed by the New Jersey State Constitution and that it was unlawful for schools to segregate or refuse admission to students on the basis of race.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "A", the lowest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "A", the lowest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.